KapitalWise/kw_sc_api_docs/_api/goalSubscriptions_add.md

     content: User defined goal description
   - name: target
     content: Target amount for the goal
-  - name: nudge
+  - name: goalPreferences
-    content: Whether the user wants to be nudged for funding approval
+    content: An array of user goal preference objects containing 'keyName' and 'value'

 content_markdown: |-
   Lets User subscribe to a Goal.